 As it’s a natural, porous material, wood can be susceptible to rot and decay if it’s overexposed to moisture.
 The wood can swell and shrink depending on humidity, which may lead to warping and cracking.
-Given the weather in Britain, this is certainly a consideration!

-Iroko, Oak, Western Red Cedar, Cherry, Maple and heat-treated woods are just a few examples of timber that boast excellent dimensional stability and high resistance to shrinking and warping in the face of moisture.
-To maximise their performance, these woods can be further treated with a sealant.
+However, not all woods react the same way when exposed to the wet.
+To be suitable, a wood needs excellent dimensional stability – that is, resistance to shrinking and warping in the face of moisture.
+To maximise this performance, these timbers can be further treated with a sealant.

-Iroko (and other African hardwoods)
+Iroko (and other sustainably-sourced African hardwoods)

-A mainstay of boatbuilding — testament to its water resistance — Iroko has another well-earned moniker: the Rolls-Royce of decking.
+A mainstay of boatbuilding – testament to its water resistance – iroko has another well-earned moniker: the Rolls-Royce of decking.
 It’s also commonly used for fencing, flooring and furniture projects.

 You’ll find that many other types of African hardwood are equally adept at resisting water.
-Suiting your project might be the dramatic ultra-dark look of Wenge, or to make a real statement, look no further than the inimitable, eye-catching stripes of Zebrano.
+Suiting your project might be the dramatic ultra-dark look of Wenge, or to make a real statement, look no further than the inimitable, eye-catching stripes of zebrano.

 Oak

 Generally speaking, heavy woods provide superior water resistance compared to more lightweight options.
-At around 675kg/m³ and 755kg/m³ density respectively when dried, this certainly applies to European Oak and American White Oak.
+At around 675kg/m³ and 755kg/m³ density respectively when dried, this certainly applies to European oak and American white oak.

 Species of oak (especially European) generally finish very well and are highly resistant to absorbing water, guarding against warping.
 Colour variation is a hallmark of oak, but expect a timeless light tan to medium golden brown.

-Despite being lightweight, Western Red Cedar has a low shrinkage factor — superior to the vast majority of fellow softwoods — and is particularly resistant to warping and checking when properly installed.
+Despite being lightweight, western red cedar has a low shrinkage factor – superior to the vast majority of fellow softwoods – and is particularly resistant to warping and checking when properly installed.
 Also, because the wood has natural oils, it repels insect and fungal attack, making it extremely durable and decay resistant (even without treatment).

 Since the wood is pitch and resin free, cedar finishes very well.
 In fact, we’ve written a full guide on the treatment options for yours!

-Douglas Fir
+Douglas fir

-A highly resinous softwood, Douglas Fir naturally defends against the wet, with its resistance to expanding and contracting bolstered by a water-repellent finish.
-With a versatile yellowish-brown colour, it also looks mighty fine whilst doing so — and often comes in a cheaper price than other woods.
+A highly resinous softwood, Douglas fir naturally defends against the wet, with its resistance to expanding and contracting bolstered by a water-repellent finish.
+With a versatile yellowish-brown colour, it also looks mighty fine whilst doing so – and often comes in a cheaper price than other woods.

 Maple